vertskater/nodejs-http-fs/README.md

 ## used modules: http, fs

-This very basic Project should show the possible use for the nodjs http and fs modules.
+This very basic Project utilize nodes http and fs modules.

 ### Files